UNC-Libraries/pinecone/README.md

   * name (key) - Identifier for the location, which must be unique.
 It will be used as the name of the base directory containing bags from this location during replication.
   * path - File path for the location.
 If it is relative, it will be evaluated relative to PINECONE_DATA.
   * contacts - A list of email addresses for people that should be contacted with reports for objects within this location.
+* periodic_validation_period - Amount of time between validation checks per bag after the initial check.
+The time is specified using sqlite date modifiers, for example "90 days": https://www.sqlite.org/lang_datefunc.html
-* replica_path - Path to the directory where replicas will be written.
+* replica_paths - A list of paths to which replicas will be written.
 * activity_log - Configuration of the activity log, including severity level, name of the log file (to log to STDIO provide ~ as the filename), the size per log file and the number of log files to retain.

 pinecone.db